allgamesallfree/ScreenType/README.md

 ### Manual Installation

-You can also install ScreenType manually by importing [link here](ScreenType.swift) into your project
+You can also install ScreenType manually by importing [ScreenType.swift](https://github.com/allgamesallfree/ScreenType/blob/master/ScreenType/Classes/ScreenType.swift) into your project

 ## Usage in Swift